wl13/reanalysis1/README.md

 Example of BAM alignments shown in IGV (http://www.broadinstitute.org/software/igv/), more snapshots are available in igv_snapshots_for_clustered_somatic_mutations

-Notes:
+## Notes:
 (1) TEs are annotated based on "TAIR10_GFF3_genes_transposons.gff", so a few more mutations were annotated as TEs than labeled in original Weng's data.
-But this makes no big differences in all analysis.
+But no apparent influence was found in all analysis.

 (2) The TSS/TTS positions are likely directly extracted based on the "gene" features provided in "TAIR10_GFF3_genes.gff" though the "gene" features there included 5'- and 3'- UTRs.
 This was left as it is to keep consistency with original analyses.